Playground Renewal Program (2025-2026)

 I love the idea of the City updating the parks.
 I think we have some of the best in Perth.
 Can I ask why the parks and playgrounds/lack of are continually not considered for upgrading/developing.
 The demographic has dramatically changed in the last few years living there, yet nothing has been done to provide improvements for the green spaces for younger families moving into the area, especially Henrietta reserved.
 There's soo much potential for this space to be developed I to something special for our neglected part of the City of Armadale.
 I look forward on hearing your thoughts on this very soon.

-MMathews asked 8 days agoHi there,
+MMathews asked about 1 month agoHi there,

 Thank you for your feedback.